top of page

 When you take a pharmaceutical drug for insomnia, it is important to understand that it does nothing to treat the root cause of the problem.
 If you stop taking the drug, the insomnia comes right back.
 In contrast, Traditional Chinese Medicine (TCM) can treat the root of why you have insomnia, so that you can get to sleep with ease and without ceaseless treatment.

-In TCM, insomnia has several different causes.
-To treat insomnia, it is necessary to know what other symptoms, too.
+In TCM, insomnia has several different causes and so to treat insomnia, it is necessary to know your other symptoms, too.
 For example, if you have insomnia and food sensitivities, you will get different treatment than someone else who has insomnia and high blood pressure, or someone who has insomnia and hot flashes.
 By determining which type of insomnia you have, we can choose which acupuncture points and which ingredients to use in your herbal medicine formula.

 4 Common Ways You